Tearfund Canada

 Finances

-This charity report is an update that has been sent to Tearfund for review.
+This charity report is an update that has been sent to Tearfund Canada for review.
 Changes and edits may be forthcoming.

 Financial Review